bananabajanana/KNNClassifier3.0/readme.md

 * **Port = 6969** We chose this port number since it is not a commonly used port and is not part of the super-user port range (0-1024).
 [2]
 * **Timeout = 15sec** Currently the Timeout is pretty small considering the server is supposed to wait for unrelated people to connect, but it is this way to demonstrate that timeout works without needing to wait exceptionally long each time.
 * **Buffer Size = 4096** From various test cases and calculation known about the limitations of the input and output files, we concluded that this size is the minimum multiple of 2 that is big enough for our project.
-(It's mainly this big because of the [buffer system]())
+(It's mainly this big because of the buffer system as explaind in **IOServices** above)

-It is important to mention that each of these variables are easily changeable in the [ServerProcess code]()
+It is important to mention that each of these variables are easily changeable in the [ServerProcess code](https://github.com/bananabajanana/KNNClassifier3.0/blob/4c8c2ba1275d9e308be0b3c4ba5c412ba2742d88/Server/ServerCode/ServerProcess.hpp#L19-L21)

 ----